• Realized vs. Unrealized Gains

 • Short-Term vs. Long-Term

-Capital gains tax is tax on the profit from selling a capital asset—investments, certain property, and sometimes business assets—when the sale price exceeds your adjusted basis (generally cost plus improvements, minus certain adjustments).
+capital gains tax is tax on the profit from selling a capital asset—investments, certain property, and sometimes business assets—when the sale price exceeds your adjusted basis (generally cost plus improvements, minus certain adjustments).

 Key Takeaways